seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-22.md

 > Where then are sons, where is wealth?

-Whereas the former verse says *attā hi attano nātho*, here we find the statement *attā hi attano n'atthi*.
+Whereas the former verse says *attā hi attano nātho*, here we find the statement *attā hi attano natthi*.
 If one ignores the reflexive sense and translates the former line with something like "self is the lord of self", one will be at a loss to translate the seemingly contradictory statement "even self is not owned by self".